Iyed-Rb/Problem-Solving/LeetCode/50 SQL/02-Find Customer Referee.md

 ## Solution

-Approach 1: Using OR (Recommended)
+Approach 1: Using OR (My Solution)
 Simple filtering for both conditions.
 ```sql
 SELECT name